vaish-shivangi/Ecommerce-Analysis-Python-SQL/README.md

 ## 📊 Visualizations

+## 📊 Top Customers by Year

-### 🔝 Top Customers by Yearly Spend
+### 🏆 Top Customers
 ![Top Customers](images/top_customers_by_year.png)
-*Shows top 3 high-spending customers in each year.*
+Shows top 3 high-spending customers in each year.

 ---

-### 💰 Seller Revenue Ranking
+## 💰 Seller Revenue Ranking

+### 💸 Revenue by Seller
 ![Revenue by Seller](images/revenue_by_seller.png)
-*Ranks sellers based on total revenue generated.*
+Ranks sellers based on total revenue generated.

 ---

-### 🌍 Customer Distribution by State
+## 🌍 Customer Distribution by State

+### 📍 Customers by State
 ![Customers by State](images/customers_by_state.png)
-*Breakdown of customer count by state — SP leads significantly.*
+Breakdown of customer count by state — SP leads significantly.

 ---

+## 📅 Orders by Month in 2018

-### 📆 Orders by Month in 2018
+### 📊 Orders by Month 2018
 ![Orders by Month 2018](images/orders_by_month_2018.png)
-*Reveals seasonal pattern and order drop in Sept–Oct 2018.*
+Reveals seasonal pattern and order drop in Sept–Oct 2018.

 ## 📈 Key Insights